 Brette's Answer: Easter is considered to be Easter Sunday in the same way Christmas does not include Christmas Eve unless specified.

 Jasmine's Question: I live in Illinois and I have custody of my two kids.
-Their father recently was granted parenting time and in the order it only states Thanksgiving, Christmas eve, and New Year's (eve) for the holidays.
-It doesn't state anything about father's day.
-He want to take me back to court because the kids didn't go with him for father's day he said its standard Illinois law for the mother to have them on mother's day and father on father's day.
+Their father recently was granted parenting time and in the order it only states Thanksgiving, Christmas Eve, and New Year's Eve for the holidays.
+It doesn't state anything about Father's day.
+He wants to take me back to court because the kids didn't go with him for Father's day.
+He said its standard Illinois law for the mother to have them on Mother's day and the father on Father's day.

 Brette's Answer: It general practice for this to be the case in most states, but it is not written into a law.
 You can either decide to agree to it or pay the attorney fees involved in going back to court where it will likely be changed to reflect this.